 These are just a few examples of how to avoid paying alimony that is too much and for too long as part of a settlement agreement.
 An experienced family law lawyer will provide you with much more information for your specific case.

-For the self employed spouse – how to avoid paying alimony in an unreasonable amount when income fluctuates.
+How to avoid paying alimony in an unreasonable amount when income fluctuates

 But the analysis does not stop there.
 Keep reading.

 How to avoid paying alimony in an amount beyond the marital standard of living

 With experienced representation, the spouse with the alimony exposure should calculate alimony consistent with the marital standard of living.